 Basic tracking took place over the course of four days, 12-15 June 1988 at Paisley Park Studios in Chanhassen, Minnesota.
 The track is, in essence, a sound collage, rather than a song, and was recorded specifically to be played during the Lovesexy Tour shows, as the intermission piece (hence the name) between the first and second halves of the show.
 As such, it was never intended for inclusion on any studio project.

 Intermission includes many elements from other tracks, as well as many unique parts.
-It opens with deep synth notes and some orchestra, most likely lifted from an unreleased Clare Fischer arrangement to a unidentified Prince song, before a female voice recites a portion of William Shakespeare's play Romeo and Juliet (Act 2, Scene 2).
-This was originally recorded for Modernaire and it's possibly the voice of Jill Jones.
+It opens with deep synth notes and some orchestra, most likely lifted from an unreleased Clare Fischer arrangement to an unidentified Prince song, before a female voice recites a portion of William Shakespeare’s play Romeo and Juliet (Act 2, Scene 2).
+This was originally recorded for Modernaire by Jill Jones.
 The background here contains some Clare Fischer arranged orchestra lifted from Crystal Ball (which was unreleased at the time).
 Ingrid Chavez’s poem Cross The Line is then sampled in full, with underneath it the arrangement that Clare Fischer did for Cosmic Day (which remains unreleased to this day).